MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/tables.md

 # Tables

 Tables make complex information easier to understand by presenting it in a clear structure.
+In a table, data is arranged into two or more rows (plus a header row) and two or more columns.
+Don't use a table just to present a list of items that are similar.
+Use a list instead.

 |        **Tables are sometimes useful for**         |                     **Example**                      |
 | ------------------------------------------------- | -------------------------------------------------------------- |